 The West Virginia lease agreement consists of a written lawful accord, outlining the lease conditions of a particular property.
-In many cases, submission of a rental application will be necessary before moving forward to discuss terms of the lease.
-After the details to the contract are fine-tuned, the tenant and landlord will endorse the document to finalize the commitment.
+In many cases, the submission of a rental application will be necessary before moving forward to discuss terms of the lease.
+After the details of the contract are fine-tuned, the tenant and landlord will endorse the document to finalize the commitment.

 Lease Agreements By Type